spyboy-productions/WebSecProbe/README.md

 from WebSecProbe.main import WebSecProbe

 if __name__ == "__main__":
-    url = 'https://spyboy.in'  # Replace with your target URL
+    url = 'https://example.com'  # Replace with your target URL
-    path = 'premium'  # Replace with your desired path
+    path = 'admin-login'  # Replace with your desired path

     probe = WebSecProbe(url, path)
     probe.run()